 Jackson Square

-After getting your fill of beignets, head up the stairs by Cafe du Monde.
-This is the perfect spot to snap a selfie in front of the iconic Jackson Square and St. Louis Cathedral.
-After taking your picture, go across the street for a closer look at Jackson Square.
+After getting your fill of beignets, head up the stairs by Cafe du Monde to find the perfect spot to snap a selfie in front of the iconic Jackson Square and St. Louis Cathedral.

 Jackson Square was initially called “Place d’Armes”, but was later named Jackson Square in honor of the Battle of New Orlean’s famous leader, Andrew Jackson.

-Jackson Square is surrounded by history and beautiful architecture, making it a great introduction to the city for your 3 days in New Orleans.
-The oldest apartments in the United States, The Pontalba Apartments, surround the square.
+It is surrounded by history and beautiful architecture, making it a great introduction to the city.

 The Pontalba Apartments have been continually rented since their inception in 1850.
 Read more about their fascinating history here.

 The original structure was completed in 1727 but was destroyed in a fire in 1788.
 The town rallied and rebuilt the church about five years later.
-It’s worth a visit during your 3 days in New Orleans.

-French Market in New Orleans
+French Market

-Friends, I need to warn you, you might have sensory overload when visiting the French Market.
 There are so many sights, smells, and sounds that it’s easy to become overwhelmed.

-The Market is a great place to grab a casual meal if you’re getting ready for lunch.
 Step up to J’s Seafood Dock and let them shuck a fresh oyster or two for you.
-Are oysters not your thing?

-I understand, mine either!
-Instead, try N’Awlins Cafe and Spice Emporium for authentic Cajun cuisine, including gumbo, etouffee, and bread pudding.
+If oysters aren’t your thing, try N’Awlins Cafe and Spice Emporium for authentic Cajun cuisine, including gumbo, etouffee, and bread pudding.

 If you are vegan, have no fear.
 There are several vegan options in New Orleans as well.

-One of our favorite things to do is to take a food walking tour of the city.
-Food walking tours allow you to learn about the food culture while exposing you to places you might not usually visit.
+Food tours allow you to learn about the food culture while exposing you to places you might not usually visit.

-Here are some food tours to consider:
+Here are some food tours to consider adding to your New Orleans itinerary:

 I know it’s touristy, but you must visit Bourbon Street in New Orleans.

-Start your evening off at Pat O’Brien’s great courtyard for some New Orleans cuisine and, of course, their famous Hurricane.
+Start your evening at Pat O’Brien’s great courtyard for some New Orleans cuisine and their famous Hurricane before spending the rest of the evening bar-hopping while enjoying great live music and the party atmosphere of this famous street.

-Spend the rest of the evening bar-hopping while enjoying great music and the party atmosphere of this famous street.
-Visit historical places like Lafitte’s Blacksmith Bar and enjoy a Purple Drank while taking in the history of this building, believed to have once served as the base for the smuggling operation of the Lafitte brothers.
+Visit historical places like Lafitte’s Blacksmith Bar and enjoy a Purple Drank while taking in the history of this building, which is believed to have once served as the base for the smuggling operation of the Lafitte brothers.

 Head to The Old Absinthe House to try one of their famous cocktails, the Ramos Gin Fizz or “The Absinthe House Frappe.”

-One of our favorite things to do on Bourbon Street is people watch.
+One of our favorite things to do on Bourbon Street is people-watch.

-Pop into any of the clubs, like the Old Opera House, to check out the live music and dance a little, or just people-watch some more.
+Pop into any of the clubs, like the Old Opera House, to check out the live music and dance a little, or people-watch some more.

-For an excellent jazz experience, stop in at Fritzel’s European Jazz Club.
-While there, be sure and get into their new speakeasy located upstairs.
-Just tell the hostess, “the vampire sent me,” and for a $5 cover, she will escort you to the second floor, where you are transported to France in the 1920s.
+Just tell the hostess, “The vampire sent me.”
+After paying a $5 cover, she will escort you to the second floor, where you are transported to France in the 1920s.

-Lounge around sipping cocktails, and enjoy their Bourbon Street balcony!
-Better yet, let an expert guide take you to all the best drink spots in New Orleans.
-Multiple tours do just that!
+Instead of drinking the day away alone, let an expert guide take you to all the best drink spots in New Orleans.

 For those feeling a little more adventurous, consider trying one of their quirky egg benedicts like the Shrimp Boogaloo Benedict, gulf coast shrimp over fried green tomatoes and a buttermilk biscuit, all topped with a poached egg and a creole tomato bouillon sauce!